anttisalonen/progbook/rst/tsp.rst

 .. image:: ../material/close/tsp3.png

-Here, it's possible that the path started at (60, 48).
+Here, it's possible that the algorithm started at (60, 48).
 It found the nearest neighbour at (48, 44), then at (35, 61) and so on, until the final city at (4, 63) and the return to the starting point.

 *Exercise*: Implement the next neighbour algorithm.
 Compare the resulting path length between this and the brute force search for various N, e.g. N=8.